julianmarcoux/julianmarcoux.github.io/_pages/reading_group.md

 The LTAM joins the Rare Voices Micro Research Cluster Seminar
 -----------

-Once per month, the LTAM joins the [Rare Voices Micro Research Cluster Seminar] to attend presentations by PhD students from the [University of Lausanne], the [University of Geneva], and the [Graduate Institute].
+Once per month, the LTAM joins the [Rare Voices Micro Research Cluster Seminar](https://www.rarevoicesineconomics.com/research-clusters) to attend presentations by PhD students from the [University of Lausanne](https://www.unil.ch/de/en/home.html), the [University of Geneva](https://www.unige.ch/gsem/en/), and the [Graduate Institute](https://www.graduateinstitute.ch/academic-departments/international-economics).

-For 1.5 hours, one or two PhD students present their research in a seminar-style setting and receive feedback.
+In a seminar-style setting, one or two PhD students present their research for 1.5 hours and receive feedback.